 DOR will get a court order telling the other parent's employer to take the child support out of his wages and send it to the state.
 DOR will then send the payments to you (or, if you get TAFDC, to the Department of Transitional Assistance).

 It is important to understand that DOR only helps with child support.
-DOR does not get involved with custody or visitation issues.
+DOR does not get involved with custody or parenting time or visitation issues.

 If you are on TAFDC, the Department of Transitional Assistance will help you get services from DOR.

 If you are not on TAFDC, you can still get free child support services from DOR.
 You can apply online.
 You can also download an application from the Department of Revenue's Child Support Enforcement website, or get one from your local Probate and Family Court.
 Fill it out and send it in.

 You may have to wait for a long time before DOR gets to your case.
 You may want to file for child support yourself in the meantime.
 Call your local legal services office to see if you qualify for free legal help.
 Or call a lawyer referral service to try to find a private lawyer to help you at a price you can afford.